 The Bachelor Aerospace is also the ideal preparation to continue your studies with our consecutive Master's Program Aerospace, giving students further opportunities to deepen and focus their scientific knowledge.

 The formal requirements for admission to this bachelor's degree program are

 - a higher education entrance qualification

-- English and German language skills
+- English B2 and German A2 language skills

 - 8-week pre-study internship (proof latest within first year of study)

 - Passing the aptitude assessment procedure